Scotland's former leader has been arrested by police investigating the ruling party

 Scottish voters backed remaining in the U.K. in a 2014 referendum that was billed as a once-in-a-generation decision.
 The party wants a new vote, but the U.K. Supreme Court has ruled that Scotland can't hold one without London's consent.
 The central government has refused to authorize another referendum.

-Sturgeon's departure unleashed a tussle for the future of the SNP amid recriminations over the party's declining membership and divisions about the best path towards independence.
+Sturgeon's departure unleashed a tussle for the future of the SNP amid recriminations over the party's declining membership and divisions over the best path towards independence.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.